What is brachioplasty?

 Brachioplasty involves making an incision in the inside of the upper arm, in order to eliminate excess skin.
 In the cases that are more serious, it may even be necessary to make an incision from the armpit to the elbow, always on the inside of the arm.
 Via this incision, all excess skin is removed.
 In cases in which the patient wants to remove excess fat from his arms, this intervention may be combined with liposuction.
 Brachioplasty usually takes around 2 hours.

 How to prepare for the intervention

-During the pre-surgery consultation, you will undergo an evaluation, the results of which will be taken into account in the specific instructions given to you about how to prepare for surgery: whether you have to stop smoking, take iron supplements etc.
+During the pre-surgery consultation, you will undergo an evaluation by the experienced surgeon, the results of which will be taken into account in the specific instructions given to you about how to prepare for surgery: whether you have to stop smoking, take iron supplements etc.